digicatapult/bridgeAI-tf-infra/README.md

 Various AWS providers offer add-on support, including Cloudposse and [AWS-IA][aws-ia].
 Cloudposse's [AWS components repository][cloudposse-repository] supports several container storage interfaces (CSIs) natively, specifically using the EBS and EFS drivers above: "aws-ebs-csi-driver" and "aws-efs-csi-driver".
 Instructions for [adding AWS and third-party drivers][addons] can be found in the EKS documentation, which also contains detail on using `eksctl` and the individual IAM requirements for each type of add-on.

 To allow clusters to deploy with specific drivers, a role ARN is required for the cluster's Kubernetes service account.
-This ARN is provided for in the environment's YAML file, under `addons`, where each type of add-on need to take a `service_account_role_arn` string variable.
+This ARN is provided for in the environment's YAML file, under `addons`, where each type of add-on needs to take a `service_account_role_arn` string variable.

 A service account role ARN can be created for the cluster by attaching an existing policy: